LucZZ/haskell-vs-go/README.md

   go build
   .\haskell-vs-go.exe
   ```
+4. Usage:
+    - Left click to place or delete a cell
+    - Space bar to resume or pause the simulation
-4. Run tests (only the gameOfLife.go file is unit tested)
+5. Run tests (only the gameOfLife.go file is unit tested)
   ```bash
   go test -v
   ```